MohammadrezaPourreza/Spider2/README.md

 ### Spider 2.0-Lite

-Additionally, to meet the needs of the research community, we have also organized the Spider 2.0 data in a format similar to Spider 1.0. [`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite#spider-20-lite) covers 90% of examples from Spider 2.0 that are sampled to be more lightweight and standalone, with a focus on evaluating LLMs on classic Text-to-SQL.
+To meet the needs of the research community, we've also organized the Spider 2.0 data in a format similar to Spider 1.0. [`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite#spider-20-lite) covers 90% of examples from Spider 2.0 that are sampled to be more lightweight and standalone, with a focus on evaluating LLMs on classic Text-to-SQL.

 Each file in `spider2-lite.json` contains the following fields:
 - `instance_id`: the unique example id
-- `db`: the database id to which this question is addressed.
+- `db`: the database id to which this question is addressed
 - `question`: the natural language question
-- `external_knowledge`: The filenames of external knowledge, documentation, and information required to answer this question are stored in documents.
+- `external_knowledge`: the filenames of external knowledge, documentation, and information required to answer this question are stored in documents
 - `plan`: detailed instruction / reference plan for solving this problem
-- `special_functions`: Special functions that may be needed to answer this question.
+- `special_functions`: special functions that may be needed to answer this question

-> **Note that** `plan` and `special_functions` are **not** standard inputs of Spider2 challenge; they are used for ablation experiments and analysis.
+> **Note that** `plan` and `special_functions` are **not** standard inputs of Spider 2.0 challenge; they are used for ablation experiments and analysis.

-We proposed baselines based on widely used text2sql methods: [`Dail-SQL`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/baselines/dailsql#installation) and [`CodeS`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/baselines/codes#installation), with evaluation results reported :test_tube:.
+We proposed baselines based on the widely used text2sql methods: [`Dail-SQL`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/baselines/dailsql#installation) and [`CodeS`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/baselines/codes#installation), with evaluation results reported :test_tube:.